 Wi-Fi hotspots are a thing now.
 Why would you spend your mobile data checking the likes of Facebook and Instagram when you can use free Wi-Fi.
-You see, most of you just go out to restaurants and coffee shops and connect to their internet.
+You see, most users just go out to restaurants and coffee shops and connect to their internet.

 However, they’re not aware that they are vulnerable to attacks from hackers and cybercriminals.
 You’re literally putting your personal data at risk.
-Anyone can get a hold of your emails, password, credit card info, and even your home address.
+Anyone can get a hold of your emails, password, credit card info, and even your banking account.

 Be careful and use a VPN every time you connect to such networks.
 You don’t know who’s waiting to harvest your data.